 Claire: Exactly.
 You know what's hilarious?
-Is we were talking ...
+Is, we were talking ...
 Me and my roommate.
-Who's a really good friend of mine.
+Whose a really good friend of mine.
 We were talking the other day about if the world was actually ending, what would we logistically, and practically do?
 Because both of us don't make that much money.

 Jeff: I'm coming over.